 So how do I decide which decorative stitches to choose for my binding?

-I’ll post about that next week, so stay tuned 🙂
+I’ll post about that another time, so stay tuned 🙂

 Sign Up for My Newsletter!

 Subscribe to my monthly newsletter and get this stitchery pattern free!